aiidateam/aiida-firecrest/README.md

 [black-link]: https://github.com/ambv/black

-#### Mocking PyFirecREST
+### :bug: Fishing :bug: Bugs :bug:

-These set of test do not gurantee that the firecrest protocol is working, but it's very useful to quickly check if `aiida-firecrest` is behaving as it's expected to do.
-To run just simply use `pytest`.
+First, start with running tests locally with no `config` file given, that would monkeypatch `pyfirecrest`.
+These set of test do not guarantee that the whole firecrest protocol is working, but it's very useful to quickly check if `aiida-firecrest` is behaving as it's expected to do.
+To run just simply use `pytest` or `tox`.

-If these tests, pass and still you have trouble in real deployment, that means your installed version of pyfirecrest is behaving differently from what `aiida-firecrest` expects in `MockFirecrest` in `tests/tests_mocking_pyfirecrest/conftest.py`.
-If there is no version of `aiida-firecrest` available that supports your `pyfirecrest` version and if down/upgrading your `pyfirecrest` to a supported version is not an option, you might try the following:
-- open an issue on the `aiida-firecrest` repository on GitHub to request supporting your version of pyfirecrest
-- if you feel up to finding the discrepancy and fixing it within `aiida-firecrest`, open a PR instead
+If these tests pass and the bug persists, consider providing a `config` file to run the tests on a docker image or directly on a real server.
+Be aware of versioning, `pyfirecrest` doesn't check which version of api it's interacting with.
+(TODO: open an issue on this)

+If the bug persists and test still passes, then most certainly it's a problem of `aiida-firecrest`.
-- if you think the problem is a bug in `pyfirecrest`, open an issue there
+If not, probably the issue is from FirecREST, you might open an issue to [`pyfirecrest`](https://github.com/eth-cscs/pyfirecrest) or [`FirecREST`](https://github.com/eth-cscs/firecrest).

-Either way, make sure to report which version of `aiida-firecrest` and `pyfirecrest` you are using.